Sex Crimes

 • Age of Minor: If the minor in the child pornography is under 15, the crime may be charged as a Dangerous Crime Against Children (DCAC) with much harsher penalties.

-• Penalties for Non-DCAC Offenses: Class 2 Felony with 3 – 12.5 years in prison and up to 7 years probation.
+• Penalties for Non-DCAC Offenses: Class 2 Felony with 3 – 12.5 years in prison or up to 7 years probation.

-• Penalties for DCAC Offenses: Class 2 Felony with 10 – 24 years in prison and no probation available.
+• Penalties for DCAC Offenses: Class 2 Felony with mandatory prison of 10 – 24 years.

-• Cumulative Sentences: Each image or video can be charged separately, leading to “stacked” sentences, especially for dangerous crimes against children, which require consecutive sentences.
+• Cumulative Sentences: Each image or video can be charged separately, leading to “stacked” sentences.
+Dangerous crimes against children require consecutive sentences.

 Next Steps: